chifi49/pure-js-slideshow/README.md

 # pure-js-slideshow
-A content/gallery slideshow with fade effect made with pure Javascript.
+A content/gallery slideshow with fade or slide effect made with pure Javascript.
 No external dependencies required (~5.5kb gzipped)

 ## Installation